Get to know the inspiring people of Memorial Sloan Kettering.

 Use of the prediction tools does not create an express or implied physician-patient relationship.
 MSKCC does not endorse or claim validity for the prediction tools found on the MSKCC Web site.
 The activities and products of MSKCC and its developers and agents (collectively MSKCC) are not endorsed by our past, present, or future employers.
 MSKCC does not record specific prediction tool user information and does not contact users of the prediction tools.

 You are hereby advised to consult with a physician or other professional healthcare provider prior to making any decisions, or undertaking any actions or not undertaking any actions related to any healthcare problem or issue you might have at any time, now or in the future.
 In using the prediction tools, you agree that neither MSKCC nor any other party is or will be liable or otherwise responsible for any decision made or any action taken or any action not taken due to your use of any information presented in the prediction tools.

-Results produced by this tool are based on studies conducted at large research institutions with surgeons who perform a high volume of prostate cancer procedures.
+Results produced by this tool are based on data from patients treated at MSK, a large research institution with surgeons who perform a high volume of kidney cancer procedures.
 All results must be understood in the context of each patient’s specific treatment plan.
 Patients and caregivers using this tool should discuss the result with the patient’s physician.

 To gather the information required to use this nomogram, use our worksheet.

 Probability of remaining free of renal cell carcinoma five years after surgery